aijose/CarND-Behavioral-Cloning/project_report.md

 #### 2. Attempts to reduce overfitting in the model

-To reduce overfitting, different the model configuration was adjusted
+The original

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was not tuned manually.
+The default learning rate for the Adam optimizer is 0.001.

 #### 4. Appropriate training data